flux77/Hayek/README.md

 Not currently in format supporting uberjar, but could be easily.
 Open in nREPL and spin up workers to start testing strategies.

+## Note

+This will only be public while I'm searching for a job.